IstanbulJoy

 Dolmabahce Palace

-5. Grand Palace Mosaic Museum
+5. Great Palace Mosaic Museum

 Grand Palace Mosaic Museum

-6. Kariye Museum
+6. Kariye (Chora) Mosque

 Kariye Museum